Can I switch energy supplier if I owe money in the UK?

 1) Your supplier objects due to debt

-If you’re on a credit meter and your debt is above the threshold, your supplier may object.
+If you’re on a credit meter and older debt is above £500 per fuel, your supplier may object.
 You should be told the reason.

-• Ask for the exact outstanding balance date-stamped
+• Ask for the exact outstanding balance, date-stamped and split by fuel

 • Request a repayment plan and pay down to within limits if possible